fabric8io/fabric8/docs/testing.md

 [arquillian-fabric8](https://github.com/fabric8io/fabric8/tree/master/components/arquillian-fabric8) uses:

-* Kubnernetes to provision and orchestrate the containers
+* Kubnernetes to provision and orchestrate the containers inside a new unique namespace; so that each test case is isolated from other environments and test cases
 * [Arquillian](http://arquillian.org/) to run the JUnit tests and perform the necessary dependency injection
 * [kubernetes-assertions](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-assertions) and [jolokia-assertions](https://github.com/fabric8io/fabric8/tree/master/components/jolokia-assertions) to provide assertions within the JUnit test case.